 In the movie The Wolf of Wall Street, actor Leonardo DiCaprio played the character of a young stock broker who started from the bottom and made it all the way to top of Wall Street.
 In the film, you see the actor relying heavily on the telephone to transact with investors.
 That is not the same world we live in anymore.

-Nowadays, investors do not need to pick up the phone to buy and sell stocks.
-While they can still talk to an actual stock broker to discuss investment strategies, clients can log in online and the broker’s platform will execute the trade on their behalf.
+Nowadays, investors no longer need to pick up the phone to buy and sell stocks.
+While one can still talk to an actual stockbroker to discuss investment strategies, and today clients can log into the broker’s platform and execute the trade themselves.

-The process sounds so simple, yet it can be overwhelming to someone who’s just getting started.
+The process sounds so simple, yet it can be overwhelming to someone who’s just started learning how to buy shares.
 With so many brokers to choose from that require a multitude of documents, new investors may need some guidance to make the process easier.
 If you’re nodding your head in agreement, then this article is for you.
-Read on to learn more about the top stock brokers.

 The Top Stock Brokers in the UK

-If you reside in the United Kingdom, here’s a selection of the top stock brokers.
+If you reside in the United Kingdom, here’s a selection of the top stock-brokers.
+Read on to learn more about the top stock brokers.